Krisskii/Krisskii/README.md

 Apart from that I am currently self teaching myself Python to further develop my skills, with the help of Youtube and Udemy I am slowly creating more and more projects that you can find in the portfolio.
 I am an IT High school graduate and I have the fundamental mindset from school of a 'can do' approach.
 I have previously had experience in building responsive websites using HTML, CSS and jQuery.

-I enjoy both the front and back end of software development and would like to further develop my skills to progress into a junior software developer in the future, hopeing to build on the skills that I already have.
+I would like to further my career in program testing, eventually using my coding skills to become a autmation tester in the future.
+Currently I am looking for an internship or junior level position as a manual tester which would help me gain necessary experience to progress further.

+**I am currently on a pathway to my ISTQB exam**

 If you have any questions you can find me on: